 Treat Your Clients Like Your BFF

-No one is more important than someone that trust’s you to handle a service for them and give you their hard earned money to do so.
+No one is more important than someone that trust’s you to handle service for them and give you their hard-earned money to do so.

 So treat your clients like your greatest friends, because honestly more supportive then the one kid you’ve known from HS sending vape memes in your group chat.